top of page

 • saying what you think you “should” say

-3. Understand the Type of Therapy You’re Receiving
+3. Understand the Therapy Process

 • person-centred therapy